Cape & Cowl

 Cape & Cowl Comics & Collectibles is a Canadian comic book shop based in Sackville, Nova Scotia.
-Owned by proprietor Jay Aaron Roy, the shop serves a twofold purpose of both selling items and providing a safe community space for at-risk, LGBTQ+ and disabled youth.
+It is owned by proprietor Jay Aaron Roy.
+The shop serves a twofold purpose of selling items and providing a safe community space for at-risk, LGBTQ+ and disabled youth.
 While the shop sells a wide variety of independently produced items by local artists and authors, most of its revenue comes from the selling of mass-produced commercial items, such as Funko Pop vinyl figurines, comic books, video game cartridges and Disney Infinity toys.
 The business was started in 2014.

 History

 Cape & Cowl was started in 2014 by proprietor Jay Aaron Roy, a Dalhousie University alumni with a degree as a playwright and stage-directing graduate.
 Roy, who is openly transgender, framed the shop around a foundation of being a queer-owned space in Sackville.
 Sackville, a small suburban arm of the Halifax Regional Municipality and widely considered to be a small town, had very few bookstores and no comic book shops prior to the opening of Cape & Cowl, although the city of Halifax had several comic book shops, including chain competitor Strange Adventures Comics.
 Cape & Cowl originally opened in a corner of a strip mall on Sackville Drive, and was since moved and situated in the Sackville Commercial Centre in 2019, having since become the main anchor business in this plaza since the closure of Ripster's (a year-round Halloween store business that sold mostly commercial party items).